 In summary, the sign of global streamflow trends remains uncertain, with slightly more globally gauged rivers experiencing significantly decreasing flows than significantly increasing flows since the 1950s (low confidence).

-Atmospheric circulation
+Atmospheric Circulation

 This section focuses on large-scale changes in a subset of components of the atmospheric circulation (Cross-Chapter Box 2.2).
 Chapter 8 assesses large-scale as well as regional aspects of circulation components and their impact on the hydrological cycle, while Chapter 11 assesses the association of circulation changes and variability with extreme events.